 Which Application Type Segment Held the Dominating Share of the Market in 2025?

-The general documentation segment held the dominating share in the U.S. AI in medical scribing market in 2025, due to growth in clinical documentation.
+The general documentation segment held the dominating share of 45% in the U.S. AI in medical scribing market in 2025, due to growth in clinical documentation.
 This increased the time required to summarize the documents, as well as the physicians' burnout.
 This promoted the use of AI in medical scribbling in the U.S. healthcare, where it offered accurate, fast, and standardized documentation.

 Specialty Documentation